-Pure C++: serialization is awesome but I REALLY want to use pure C++
+Pure C++: serialization is awesome but I REALLY want to use pure C++¶

-The core of ecto is pure C++ (the cells, the module creation, the plasm creation and the scheduler) so doing everything in C++ is possible.
-Let just remind you of a few things:
+is pure C++ (the cells, the module creation, the plasm creation and the scheduler) so

-• graph based computation is far from being new and if you want pure C++ from A to Z, there are some great solutions out there but they might not give you all the ecto goodies (statistics, shell, ROS/PCL/OpenCV bindings, GUIS’s, Python interfaces ... oh wait, you don’t want that :) )
+- graph based computation is far from being new and if you want pure C++ from A to Z, there are some great solutions out there but they might not give you all the

-• Python is part of the specs so that you can use any great code you find from C, C++ and Python by wrapping it in a cell
+goodies (statistics, shell, ROS/PCL/OpenCV bindings, GUIS’s, Python interfaces ... oh wait, you don’t want that :) )- Python is part of the specs so that you can use any great code you find from C, C++ and Python by wrapping it in a cell

-• Python is used technically so that ecto does not reimplement module finding/loading
+- Python is used technically so that

-• Python is only used as a glue so you don’t get any performance hit: code still runs as fast as your cells
+does not reimplement some graph generation library and it can actually be used as a pre-processing step (cf. Serialization: Create From Python, Load/Execute From Pure C++)- Python is only used as a glue so you don’t get any performance hit: code still runs as fast as your cells

-• You can still set break points in your cells just like you would with pure C++ (cf Debugging with gdb).
+- You can still set break points in your cells just like you would with pure C++ (cf Debugging with gdb).
 The only bad thing is the ugliness of the stack (10-20 more levels as you have to go through the Python interpreter first but you don’t need to look into it.

-• there is some overhead to learn Python but with ecto, you just need to know how to create a plasm (cf. Hello Plasms!) and that’s the same overhead you would have to learn a graph generation syntax
+, you just need to know how to create a plasm (cf. Hello Plasms!) and that’s the same overhead you would have to learn a graph generation syntax

 If we are wrong about any of the above, please let us know (cf. contacts on the front page) !
 If we are not, but you still don’t want to use Python, we would like to know why too, to see if we can fix anything (more docs/tutorials ?).